denysdovhan/cv/README.md

 * studying at Chernivtsi National University
 * active opensource participator.

-I like to coding, making sites, working in my own open source projects, playing guitar and reading books.
+I like coding, making sites, working in my own open source projects, playing guitar and reading books.
 I have skills to create sites using modern technologies.

 ## Contacts